 - (1) Stock Options vesting as to 25% immediately and on each day which is 6, 12 and 18 months from the date of grant.
-977,500 of the Options held by Mr. Dawson have vested, 881,250 of the Options held by Mr. Obara have vested, and 523,750 of the Options held by Mr. Pereira have vested. - (2) The "Share-based Awards" consist of RSRs.
-Each RSR entitles the holder to receive one common share upon the expiry of the restricted periods applicable to the RSRs, as may be determined by the board of directors of the Corporation, during the holder's continual service with the Corporation. - (3) Each stock option entitles the holder to one common share upon exercise. - (4) The "Value of Unexercised in-the-Money Options" is calculated on the basis of the difference between the closing price of \$1.13 of the Corporation's common shares on the TSX on November 30, 2019 and the exercise price of the Options. - (5) The RSRs granted to Mr. Dawson, Mr. Obara and Mr. Pereira will vest as to 50% six months from the date of grant, and 50% twelve months from the date of grant, in accordance with the expiry of the restricted periods applicable to such RSRs as determined by the board of directors of the Corporation. - (6) The market value of share-based awards that have not vested is calculated using the closing price of the Corporation's common shares on the TSX on November 22, 2019, being the date prior to the date of grant of the RSRs.
-During the year ended November 30, 2019, all RSRs that vested were paid out during the year.
+As at November 30, 2020, 1,087,500 of the Options held by Mr. Dawson have vested, 996,250 of the Options held by Mr. Obara have vested, 515,000 of Options held by Mr. Pereira have vested, and 50,000 of Options held by Alastair Still, through AC Still Management Inc., have vested. - (2) The "Share-based Awards" consist of RSRs.
+Each RSR entitles the holder to receive one common share upon the expiry of the restricted periods applicable to the RSRs, as may be determined by the board of directors of the Corporation, during the holder's continual service with the Corporation. - (3) Each stock option entitles the holder to one common share upon exercise. - (4) The "Value of Unexercised in-the-Money Options" is calculated on the basis of the difference between the closing price of \$2.72 of the Corporation's common shares on the TSX on November 30, 2020 and the exercise price of the Options. - (5) The RSRs granted to AC Still Management Inc., a company controlled by Alastair Still, on September 24, 2020 will vest as to 25% on the date of grant and 25% will vest on each of the dates that are 6, 12 and 18 months thereafter, in accordance with the expiry of the restricted periods applicable to such RSRs as determined by the board of directors of the Corporation. - (6) The market value of share-based awards that have not vested is calculated using the closing price of the Corporation's common shares on the TSX on September 23, 2020, being the date prior to the date of grant of the RSRs.
+During the year ended November 30, 2020, there were no RSRs that vested, but were not paid out during the year. - (7) Does not include Restricted GRC Shares granted to each of Mr. Dawson and Mr. Obara by GRC.
+See "Gold Royalty Corp."